7 Wonderful Winter Mantel Decorating Ideas

 TIP: a mix of garland in different textures adds to the natural look of your winter decor.

-faux greenery on winter mantel
+winter greenery on white mantel

 You may like a sparse look for your garland, which fits the winter feel.
 I decided to give my mantel a more lush green look.